Federal student loans

-At Goodwin College, we understand a college education is crucial, and today, more than ever, a degree is a necessity.
-To assist in the financing of your education, Goodwin College offers a wide range of grants, scholarships, employment opportunities, and loans.
+At Goodwin University, we understand a college education is crucial, and today, more than ever, a degree is a necessity.
+To assist in the financing of your education, Goodwin University offers a wide range of grants, scholarships, employment opportunities, and loans.

 - Master Promissory Note